KimPaow/sanity-color-list/README.md

 ## 2.0.0 Breaking changes
 Starting from 2.0.0 the whole color object is returned and the `type` has been changed from `colors` to `colorlist`.

-Note: A bug has been found with `2.0.0` if you nest the colorlist type.
-Until resolved, please use version `1.2.1` if you need to nest the list.
-Otherwise `2.0.0` is still recommended because of the a11y upgrades.

 ![preview image](https://github.com/KimPaow/sanity-color-picker/raw/master/src/images/preview.png)

 ## Installation